-New students will be required to quarantine for 7 days at home prior to coming to campus, and for 14 days if they have traveled to one of the states on the list designated by New York at https://coronavirus.health.ny.gov/covid-19-travel-advisory.
-This is in addition to measures and practices students will be expected to observe during the first 7 days on campus and which will reinforce safe behavior and compliance expectations going into the fall.
+All new and returning students will be required to quarantine for 7 days at home prior to coming to campus, and for 14 days if they have traveled to one of the states on the list designated by New York at https://coronavirus.health.ny.gov/covid-19-travel-advisory.
+Students who have traveled to areas identified in the advisory will be required to fill out two forms, one for New York State and another for the SUNY New Paltz Student Health Service, prior to their arrival on campus.
+These steps are in addition to measures and practices students will be expected to observe during the first 7 days on campus and which will reinforce safe behavior and compliance expectations going into the fall.
 This precautionary measure is intended to protect our campus community and we will expect strict compliance with this directive.